 (It’s going to be the same for all future meetings, so you can save it or bookmark it.)

 I’ve been hearing warnings about Zoom bombing, so I’ve got a waiting room enabled and will screen out unwelcome visitors — and kick people out if they start misbehaving!
 So far, I haven’t had that problem because writers are nice, good people.
 But, as we all know, the Internet is full of trolls, so it’s good to have a plan, just in case.
+You can find More Info about video conferencing systems at GNO Holdings website.

 And here’s a YouTube tutorial on how to use Zoom: